Ficool

 He knew that if they didn't know, they needed to know Ayla's plan.

-When he got to the building, he realized he didn't know which apartment belonged to the boys.
+When he got to the building, he realized he didn't know which apartment belonged to the boys or even how to get into the building.

 It was impossible that out of all the apartments, not one person answered until he reached the one on the top that they inhabited.

-"What is the point of a buzz system if no one answers it" he grumbled.
+"What is the point of a buzz system if no one answers it?" he grumbled.

 "Sorry about that.
 We don't really have anyone else..."
 Julius started as Alexander swatted him.